Mestpal/stream_deck_planets/README.md

 All data presented in this project is sourced from **The Solar System OpenData** ([The Solar System OpenData](https://api.le-systeme-solaire.net/en/)).
 Thank you for making your work available to the public!

+All the images used in the project are IA generated, for real images please consult other sources like space agencies.